flownexus-lwm2m/flownexus/_sources/index.rst

 devices.
 These temperature samples will be sent to a backend and stored in a database.
 The data is then visualized in a web application.

-Our vision for Flow Nexus is to create a user-friendly, efficient, and robust Open Source platform for IoT management.
+Our vision for flownexus is to create a user-friendly, efficient, and robust Open Source platform for IoT management.
 We aim to simplify the complexities of IoT deployments, making them accessible and manageable for businesses of all sizes.